magicmq/pyspigot/README.md

 - Register ProtocolLib packet listeners
 - Register PlaceholderAPI placeholder expansions
 - Comprehensive logging of errors and exceptions on a per-script basis, to file
-- Load Java libraries you'd like to work with at runtime
+- Support for adding and using external Java libraries and Python modules
 - Write scripts in Python syntax
-- Scripts have complete access to the Bukkit/Spigot API, as well as APIs of other plugins, so anything is possible.
+- Scripts have complete access to the Bukkit/Spigot API, as well as APIs of other plugins
+- Support for autocomplete/code suggestions in your Python IDE of choice
+- Full BungeeCord support (with plans to add Velocity support in the future)
 - And more!

+For detailed instructions on how to make use of all these features, check out the [PySpigot documentation](https://pyspigot-docs.magicmq.dev).

 ## Using PySpigot